The Oculus Center is one of New York City’s most architecturally stunning buildings and is worth a visit, if only for

-This post answers that question and also covers where the Oculus is located, how to get there and what you can do at this space-age-looking wonder!
+This post covers where the Oculus is located, how to get there, and what you can do at this space-age-looking wonder!

 Where Is The Oculus Located?

 The Oculus is in the Lower Manhattan neighborhood of New York City and is part of the World Trade Center Transport Hub.

 Its official address is 50 Church Street.
 But you won't need to know the street address to find the Oculus!
 You cannot miss it!

 The Oculus serves multiple subway lines including all the lines that go to the World Trade Center Station, including from New Jersey.

 - 2/3/4/5/A/C/J/Z lines to Fulton Street